 Any event that happens with the platform — such as a change in task status — can trigger an action.
-Automations can remind you of deadlines, notify someone of a change, or add new tasks to a workflow.
+As shown above, Automations can remind you of deadlines, notify someone of a change, or add new tasks to a workflow.

 Process management increases efficiency and creates value

 In this article, we’ve looked at process management, why it’s important for your business, and 5 strategies to optimize your approach.